MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.TBillPrice.md

 If settlement > maturity, or if maturity is more than one year after settlement, **TBillPrice** returns the #NUM! error value.

-**TBillPrice** is calculated as follows, where DSM = number of days from settlement to maturity, excluding any maturity date that is more than one calendar year after the settlement date.
+**TBillPrice** is calculated as follows, where DSM = number of days from settlement to maturity, excluding any maturity date that is more than one calendar year after the settlement date:

 > ![Formula](../images/awftbpr_ZA06051256.gif)